xdmushui/partner-center-sdk/develop/get-an-availability-by-id.md

 ms.localizationpriority: medium
 ---

-# Get an availability by ID
+# Get the availability by ID

 **Applies To**

 - Partner Center

-Gets an availability for the specified product and SKU using an availability ID.
+Gets the availability for the specified product and SKU using an availability ID.

 ## Prerequisites